amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs.rst

 .. meta::
     :description lang=en:
-         Return a list of ingest jobs from your tenant.
+         Return a list of ingest jobs from your tenant that occurred within the previous 7 days.

 .. meta::
     :content class=swiftype name=body data-type=text:
-        Return a list of ingest jobs from your tenant.
+        Return a list of ingest jobs from your tenant that occurred within the previous 7 days.

 .. meta::
     :content class=swiftype name=title data-type=string: